 Home Concert Club has been able to achieve our aims through crowdfunding donations via JustGiving.
 We hope to continue the series and establish HCC as a sustainable idea over the whole period of music venues remaining closed or restricted.

 Your donations allow us to pay a fee to the musicians and cover expenses.
-Any funds left if we wind up will go to Help Musicians UK.
+We have also been able to support musicians more generally by making occasional donations to Help Musicians UK, and if we wind up any funds we have left will go to them.